Move-In Day: August 15 and August 16, 2020

 *Refrigerators may not exceed four (4) cubic feet, and microwaves may not exceed 800 watts.
 All microwaves and refrigerators must be plugged into power strips with both surge protection and reset buttons.

 The College reserves the right to prohibit certain possessions in campus housing facilities.
 The following items are prohibited.
-Other items may be prohibited at the discretion of the Director of Residence Life.
+Other items may be prohibited at the discretion of the Dean of Students & Chief Housing Officer.

 Candles/incense Gas/charcoal/George Foreman grills Pets other than fish Sandwich/quesadilla/similar grills